David Richmond | Recovery Director

 I commanded The Argylls, 5 SCOTS during OP HERRICK 8 and was seriously wounded during a Battle Group operation near Musa Qaleh.
-In my honorary role as a ‘senior casualty’, I am a member of the Independent Medical Experts Group of the Armed Forces Compensation Scheme Review, on which I represent the views of the wounded, injured and sick.
-Now retired from the Army, I am Chief Operating Officer for Recovery Delivery responsible for the four national Recovery Centres at Tidworth, Catterick, Colchester and Plymouth; the Band of Brothers and Band of Sisters; Grants; Training and Development; Welfare; Psychological Wellbeing; Health and Physical Wellbeing and Sports Recovery programmes.
+Now retired from the Army, I am Operations Director for Help for Heroes Recovery responsible for the four national Recovery Centres at Tidworth, Catterick, Colchester and Plymouth; the Band of Brothers and Band of Sisters; Grants; Training and Development; Welfare; Psychological Wellbeing; Health and Physical Wellbeing and Sports Recovery programmes.
 My roles cover all aspects of delivering and developing support for our wounded, injured and sick and their families.
 This involves constantly reviewing what is needed, developing our services accordingly and working closely with the MOD, other charities, the NHS and local authorities.